-To establish if there is a relationship between sustainability (ESG Score) and financial performance (ROA, ROE, and Q Ratio), the authors performed a Pearson's Correlation analysis using IBM-SPSS software at different levels: region based, and sector based.
-To evaluate the strength and direction of relationship between selected variables, the following Table (Wahyuni and Purwanto, 2020) was used:
+To establish if there is a relationship between sustainability (ESG Score) and financial performance (ROA, ROE, and Q Ratio), the authors performed a Pearson's Correlation analysis using IBM-SPSS software at different levels: region based and sector based.
+To evaluate the strength and direction of relationship between selected variables, the following Table 5 (Wahyuni and Purwanto, 2020) was used:

-Table W. Correlation coefficients interpretation
+Table 5.
+Correlation coefficients interpre- ---